 When I worked at Google, all employees were encouraged to take an unconscious bias test to help us uncover and reflect upon our personal biases.
-The test covers areas such as gender, race and sexual orientation.
-I highly recommend this test, and you can find it here:
+The test covered areas such as gender, race and sexual orientation.
+The test I took is very similar to the “Sexuality IAT” test at this website (near the bottom of the page):

 The effects of uncovering my own unconscious biases were astounding to me.
 As a female engineer, I expected to have wonderful results.
 So I was shocked when the test suggested that I was moderately biased against other females.